Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The human mind, the last and biggest enigma yet to be solved.
 What is it?
 How does it function?
 Today we will see its location.

 The human mind is an essential, if not the critical piece, in the puzzle of the Universe.
 The Explanation proposes to put all the pieces of the puzzle of the Universe together in a coherent, complete way.
 That’s quite an undertaking.
 To do so, The Explanation started, in the book Inventory of the Universe, to define what the fundamental puzzle pieces are.
 Audit of the Universe explains more about how these pieces interlock and primarily how humanity is affecting them.

 (Audit of the Universe, chapter 9.1)

 Let’s discuss the human mind.
 That is a tautology, two terms that mean the same thing.
 Having a mind defines what a human being is; humans alone possess a mind.
 A mind makes a human, human.

 Think about this statement.
 Everything humans do is only because they possess a mind.
-Everything humans do can only be explained based on the mind.Think about this statement.
+Everything humans do can only be explained based on the human mind.Think about this statement.
 Everything humans do is only because they possess a mind.
-Everything humans do can only be explained based on the mind.
+Everything humans do can only be explained based on the human mind.
 Click To Tweet

 Scrutinize these 160+ following puzzle pieces.
 How can we explain ALL these words wholly and coherently?
 Answer these questions regarding each piece: Where can you find these intangible elements in the human body?
 Are they part of the human body?
 Are they part of a member of the human body?
 What’s the common denominator, the curvature of each piece, that makes them all fit together in humans, perfectly?